networkctl — Query or modify the status of network links

 files.

-If a new .netdev
+If a new or modified .netdev

-file is found, then the corresponding netdev is created.
+file is found, then the corresponding

-Note that even if an existing .netdev
+reload.
+Also note that even if a .netdev

-is modified or removed,
+file is removed,

-If a new, modified or removed .network
+If a new, modified, or removed .network

-file is found, then all interfaces
+file is found, then all

-which match the file are reconfigured.
+interfaces that matched the file are reconfigured.

 FILE